Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 Final tip: check what others users can and can’t see by sudo’ing them

-## Looker onboarding
-- Welcome
-- Looker is out BI tool
-- X is your superuser who will support you throughout your journey and can answer any questions
-- We have a Slack ‘Lookerpaps’
-- There are 3 relevant intro docs to using Looker: Looker intro, Looker worksheet and worksheet answers

-Looker training:
-- Kickoff: intro of me, and overview of what we’re going to do and get an understanding of how users want to use the data
-- Introduction: what is Looker and how is it helpful?
-- Looker demo: tour of what we have built so far in Looker
-- Essentials of Looker - dimension, measures, filters, pivots
-- Practical exercises for users to try.
-One can be guided by me and then they try themselves.
-Make sure they save it in own dashboard
-- Explanations of different Looker use cases and how this relates to what the users wanted to get out of the session
-- Table calculations, scheduling
-- Building dashboards

 ## Looker tips
 Option + click a field and it takes you the place in LookML Command - J to navigate to files